Does Air Pollution Cause Asthma?

 The Environmental Protection Agency (EPA) recognizes two types of air pollutants that have been proven by various studies to affect asthma.
-These are:

 It's levels are higher on hot summer days, and therefore kids are more at risk because they tend to spend more time outside.

 These are tiny particles suspended in the air we breathe.
-This can be naturally occuring, such as from volcanoes, dust storms, fires, sea spray.
+This can be naturally occurring, such as from volcanoes, dust storms, fires, sea spray.
 It can also be man made, such as burning fossil fuels, power plant and industrial plant aerosols.
 Man made aerosols account for 10% of air pollution.

 air pollutants trigger asthma because they injure the airway, cause inflammation, and increase airway reactivity to asthma triggers such as dust mites, molds, pollen and cockroach urine.

 In fact, the latest study released shows a strong correlation between uncontrolled asthma and ozone and particulate matter pollution, according to

 Researchers studied five cities in France between 2003 and 2007 and concluded that "the risk of uncontrolled asthma was 69 percent higher among those with long-term exposure to ozone and 35 percent higher for those with long-term exposure to particulate matter."

 Pollution looks like it might trigger asthma, and it may even make asthma worse.
 Yet does it cause

 Asthma researchers have surmised that constant exposure to any irritant that causes airway inflammation may result in chronic (it's always there) inflammation -- which is asthma.

 Well, you'd think so, except for one important statistic that often gets ignored: pollution rates are on the decline, yet asthma rates have stayed the same or risen.
 So what's the deal?

 asthma rates continue to rise (up 4.3 percent since 2001) "despite improved air quality throughout most of the country and widespread decreases in smoking," the LA Times reports.